Inside Out 2: Accolades

+At the 97th Academy Awards, Inside Out 2 received nominations for Best Animated Feature.
+The film is also nominated for BAFTA Award for Best Animated Film, Critics' Choice Movie Award for Best Animated Feature, and Golden Globe Award for Best Animated Feature Film.
+At the 52nd Annie Awards, the movie received seven nominations, including Best Animated Feature.

 Possible sequel

 Following the success of Inside Out 2, co-writer Dave Holstein revealed that discussions on at least one more potential sequel, Inside Out 3, were taking place at Pixar.